 Achieve 3000 Articles for the week of April 19th

-1) Class article: The Almost Erased Pharaoh Please complete the article and activity.
-Due Wednesday, March 3rd.
+1) Class article: A Day for Cesar Chavez Please complete the article and activity.
+Due Wednesday, April 21st.

 You need to score above 75% and take the time to write a detailed paragraph for the thought question, to earn full credit.